jakubjonczyk/Password-Strength-Checker/README.md

 * [Contact](#contact)

 ## General Information
 The application is used to check the password strength.
 The "ML-save" file is used to create and save the model, and the "ML-load" file is used to load the previously saved model and check the password when it is possible to enter it.
+(The dataset was downloaded from https://www.kaggle.com/datasets/bhavikbb/password-strength-classifier-dataset and belongd to the Original Authors).

 ## Technologies Used
 - Python